To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 This is a tutorial for how to create the basic 3D game based on Godot ver.
 3.2.

 ## 1. Description
+I will explain how to create the 3D games on step by step.

 ## 2. Demo